tidyverse/stringr/revdep/README.md

 ```
 checking package dependencies ...
 ERROR
-Packages required but not available: ‘biomaRt’ ‘Biostrings’
+Package required but not available: ‘biomaRt’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.